-I arrived at the preserve and set off down the trail.
-Unbeknownst to me, a tiny snake was lurking on the forest floor, ready to change the ways in which I thought about snakes and storms.
+Meanwhile, a tiny snake was already lurking on the forest floor, ready to change the ways I thought about snakes and storms.

 Copperheads actively prowl for food at times, but often, they simply curl up in the leaf litter and wait for prey to walk by.
 Clad in some of the most effective camouflage in the animal kingdom, they are well adapted for such tactics.